dakanji/RefindPlus/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Environment:**
- - RefindPlus Version: [e.g. v0.12.0.AN]
+ - RefindPlus Version : [e.g. v0.12.0.AN]
+ - Hardware
- - Hardware: [e.g. MacPro 3,1]
+   * Computer         : [e.g. MacPro 3,1]
+   * GPU Model        : [e.g. XFX RX 580]
+   * GPU Port         : [e.g. DVI-I or HDMI]
+   * GPU Flash        : [e.g. YES-MacVidCards or YES-Self or NO]
- - OS: [e.g. Mac OS Catalina]
+ - Affected OS        : [e.g. Mac OS Catalina or Windows 10 (Legacy) or Ubuntu]

 **Log and Config Files**
 Add debug log files and your config file to help with understanding your issue.
+The `override.conf`file is the relevant config file if using MyBootMgr.
+Alternatively, use the FetchESP tool to retrieve your setup and attach that.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.